jth220/CS-Progression/README.md

 # cuddly-enigma
-1st year computer scientist at University of Hertfordshire
+Computer Science student at University of Hertfordshire